apache/maven-site/content/markdown/faq-unoffical.md

 ### How do I generate sources with the antrun plug-in?

-For instance to generate sources add the following to your plugins section
+For instance to generate sources add the following to your plugins section.
-NOTE: this may only work in the latest plugin version in SVN

 ```xml